alberted115/PacmanAgentBuilder/README.md

 - `startLevel` The start level, which determines the level the agent should start on (0 is the first level, 1 is the second).
 - `ghostsEnabled` If ghosts should be enabled.
 - `freightEnabled` If the power of power pellets should be ignored.
 - `lockDeltaTime` If true, the game will run as fast as possible.
-If false, the game will run at the speed set in `gameSpeed`.
+If false, the game will run at the speed set in `gameSpeed`. **This is great for testing as the game can't "break" unlike when you use `gameSpeed` to set the speed of the game.**
 - `logging` Whether the program should log information to the console.

 ## Classes